business overhead expense insurance

 If the insured experiences a qualifying disability, BOE insurance will provide a monthly payout.
 This payout will cover all qualifying expenses up to the monthly maximum.

-BOE policies typically work on a reimbursement basis to cover actual expenses, providing a reimbursement for 100% of covered expenses, up to the benefit maximum.
-If the maximum benefit amount is not used in a given month, the policy may allow the unused portion to roll over to the next month.
+However, actual expenses can vary from month to month, and in many industries, this may be hard to predict with complete accuracy.
+If the maximum benefit amount is not used in a given month, the policy may allow the unused portion to roll over to the next month to increase future monthly maximums.
 This can be helpful for business owners with fluctuating expenses.

 8. Are there any tax breaks for the business owner?

-BOE premiums are a business expense.
+BOE premium payments are a business expense.
 As such, they can be tax deductible.
 Brokers should make sure to tell their business clients this when discussing coverage and costs.
 The BOE insurance tax write-off may make coverage more affordable for business owners who would balk at the cost of BOE insurance otherwise.

 9. How does BOE differ from disability insurance?